Enforcement of Family Court Orders in Ohio

 How a Columbus Family Law Lawyer Can Help You

-When a party fails to comply with a court's order (e.g. payment of child support, visitation schedule, payment of spousal support, etc.) the offended party may file a citation in contempt.
+When a party fails to comply with a court's order (e.g. payment of child support, adherence to custody agreement, payment of spousal support, etc.) the offended party may file a citation in contempt.
 A hearing will be held to determine if there has been a failure to abide by a court order.

 If the individual is found to be in violation, he or she may be:

 - Ordered to pay monetary sanctions and/or attorney fees

 - Required to take some other steps to reinstate compliance

 In matters involving support payments, there may be action taken to garnish the wages of the obligor (the person ordered to pay support) if he or she is not complying with court orders.
 In some cases, if a parent is not compliant with the visitation schedule - e.g. doesn't drop off the child when or isn't picking up the child for designated weekends - the court may take action to enforce the action.
 The enforcement of orders is a powerful method as it poses the defending parent or spouse with an option of complying or face jail time, fines, or wage garnishment.